 Students and Staff members may not communicate privately over text, Whatsapp, or exchange cell phone numbers for use in private communications.
-Staff members seeking to communicate one-on-one with a student outside the classroom using FaceTime, Zoom, or similar technology must notify a parent, the Head of School, or their direct supervisor.
+Staff members seeking to communicate one-on-one with a student outside the classroom using FaceTime, Zoom, or similar technology must notify a parent and the Head of School or their direct supervisor via email.

 Communication between staff and students over personal cell phones has the potential to be interpreted as inappropriate and unprofessional.
 Accordingly, staff members should not call or text a student on the student's personal cell phone and vice versa.
-Exceptions may be made if (1) the text qualifies as a "mass text", such as WhatsApp, which is defined as a text message sent to a school group, and the message relates to a School-related communication, or (2) a specific situation arises where the staff member needs to communicate with the student for a School-related purpose and there is no reasonable alternative available.
-For example, a coach who has a last-minute change in game time or location, a teacher leading a School trip who needs to communicate with a student during the trip, or the School secretary who needs to locate a particular student during School hours.
-In addition, staff should not give their personal cell phone numbers to students except when a specific student will need to communicate with the staff member outside of School for a School matter and there is no other reasonable alternative available as in the examples above.
-In such an instance, the staff member should instruct the student to only contact him/her for the School-related purpose for which the phone number was given.
+Exceptions may be made if (1) the text qualifies as a "mass text", such as WhatsApp, which is defined as a text message sent to a school group, this means a class or club or even an ad hoc group with a specific school / professional function, each "mass text" must have a defined appropriate purpose, 3 or more students, and at least 2 Ma'ayanot employees.
+All messages must relate to a school-related communication, and maintain appropriate standards in tone and language.
+If a specific situation arises where the staff member needs to communicate with the student for a School-related purpose and there is no reasonable alternative available, they must include their direct supervisor on the message.
+Examples include: a coach who has a last-minute change in game time or location, a teacher leading a School trip who needs to communicate with a student during the trip, or the School Office staff who needs to locate a particular student during School hours.
+In addition, staff must not give their personal cell phone numbers to students except when a specific student will need to communicate with the staff member outside of School for a School matter and there is no other reasonable alternative available as in the examples above.
+In such an instance, the staff member must request permission from the HOS or their direct supervisor, and instruct the student to only contact him/her for the School-related purpose for which the phone number was given.